 Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Lara Duke

-Sport Science Diploma Coordinator
+Position: Instructor, Department Chair, Sport Science Diploma Coordinator

-Sport Science Department
+Department: Sport Science

-Faculty of Science and Technology
+Faculty: Science and Technology

-Office number: N1343
+Office #: N1343

 BC Association of Kinesiologists